-1 We register a sample CacheLoaderWriter that knows about the mapping ("41L" maps to "zero").
+1 We register a sample CacheLoaderWriter that knows about the mapping ("zero").
+We register a sample CacheLoaderWriter that knows about the mapping ("41L" maps to "zero").
 2 Since the cache has no content yet, this will delegate to the CacheLoaderWriter.
 The returned mapping will populate the cache and be returned to the caller.
 3 While creating this cache mapping, the CacheLoaderWriter will be invoked to write the mapping into the system of record.